Arrow-right Camera

 All eye-catching numbers, but perhaps the most important stats in the season opener were at the defensive end.
 Baylor’s 63 points came just 10 days after the Zags gave up 96 to USC in a three-point exhibition loss in Palm Desert, California.

-Snap judgements from exhibition games is not recommended, but there were some raised eyebrows after USC’s 59-point second half.
+Snap judgments from exhibition games is not recommended, but there were some raised eyebrows after USC’s 59-point second half.

 “Super long way,” senior forward Ben Gregg said of Gonzaga’s defensive improvement against Baylor. “(USC) was our first time playing someone else altogether, so my expectations weren’t too high for that.
 That’s what we needed to change and we knew that and this whole week of practice we’ve been going super hard, kind of emphasizing the defensive side of the ball.”

-Of more concern was the final 9 minutes when USC scored points on nine straight possessions, followed by two empty possessions and then six consecutive possessions with points to close out a close win.
+Of more concern were the final 9 minutes when USC scored points on nine straight possessions, followed by two empty possessions and six consecutive possessions with points to close out a close win.
 USC repeatedly beat defenders off the dribble.
 A lot of the Trojans’ scoring came at the free-throw line.
-One GU turnover led to a USC layup and a Trojans’ offensive rebound generated two free throws.
+One GU turnover led to a USC layup and a Trojans offensive rebound generated two free throws.

-The Zags controlled dribble penetration from Baylor’s talented guard line and limited talented 6-foot-7 forward Norchad Omier to 15 hard-earned points on 5-of-12 shooting.
+The Zags controlled dribble penetration from Baylor’s talented guard line and limited talented 6-foot-7 forward Norchad Omier to 15 hard-earned points on 5-of-12 shooting from the field.
 The Bears, with 39 missed shots on 37% shooting, collected 14 offensive rebounds but only cashed in with eight points.

 “They’re a tough matchup with (Omier) inside and just the way he rebounds the ball we were very concerned about that,” Zags coach Mark Few said.
 “And gosh, their quickness, it was probably evident to everybody.
 They’re jet quick.